-Research into the source, fate and behavior of persistent organic pollutants is used to develop a quantitative understanding of the effects of these contaminants within the environment.
+Research into the source, fate and behaviour of persistent organic pollutants is used to develop a quantitative understanding of the effects of these contaminants on the environment.

 Stable isotopes in lake sediments, speleothems and foraminifera are used to reconstruct environmental conditions throughout the Quaternary.

 Natural radionuclides are studied as tracers of water and sediments in marine and freshwater environments.
-The behavior and fate of artificial radionuclides, and their potential impact on Man and ecosystems, are also addressed.
+The behaviour and fate of artificial radionuclides and their potential impact on Man and ecosystems are also addressed.